Ikea Case Study- (Business Model)

 Anybody can make a high-quality product for a high price, or a poor-

 IKEA follows a different approach, they have developed methods that

 Before designing the product… they decide the price tag.

-Their designers begins with designing of the product after keep the price in mind.
+Their designers begin with designing of the product after keeping the price

 It has about 45 trading service offices in 31 countries.

 They have very close relationships with their 1,350 suppliers in 50